-Where Couples Should Go in Costa Rica
+Where Should Couples Go in Costa Rica?

-Where Adventure Seekers Should Go in Costa Rica
+Where Should Adventure Seekers Go in Costa Rica?

-For the typical family or traveler who has 7-10 days in Costa Rica, the best way to begin the trip-design process is to choose one or two specific destinations or areas to visit.
-A well-balanced itinerary, which includes a visit the mountainous rainforest to see volcanoes and experience the jungle and rivers, before moving to a coastal location to soak in the beauty and serenity of the beaches, is strongly recommended.
-Creating an experience that includes high-adventure, adrenaline-filled activities is just as easy as coordinating a spa laden, sit-on-the-beach with a book and just relax experience, yet they compliment each other so well.
+The most beautiful place in Costa Rica is highly subjective, but a well-balanced itinerary will include a visit to the mountainous rainforest to see volcanoes and experience the jungle and rivers, before moving to a coastal location to soak in the beauty and serenity of the beaches.
+Creating an experience that includes high-adventure, adrenaline-filled activities is just as easy as coordinating a spa-laden, sit-on-the-beach-with-a-book-and-just-relax (whew!) experience, yet they complement each other so well.

 Stats & Facts of Costa Rica’s Geography

-Costa Rica is situated on the Central American isthmus bordering the Caribbean Sea to the east, and the Pacific Ocean to the west.
-To the north, Costa Rica’s neighbor is Nicaragua, while it’s southern neighbor is Panama.
+Costa Rica is situated on the Central American Isthmus, bordering the Caribbean Sea to the east and the Pacific Ocean to the west.
+To the north, Costa Rica’s neighbor is Nicaragua, while its southern neighbor is Panama.
 In total, Costa Rica makes up 51,100 square kilometers / 19,700 sq mi plus 589 square kilometers / 227 sq mi of territorial waters.
-Most often times the size of Costa Rica is compared to that of the state of West Virginia, which often times is surprising to people.
+Costa Rica’s size is often compared to that of the state of West Virginia, which oftentimes is surprising to people.